wzptech/wzptech.github.io/_posts/2023-01-02-Few_Shot_Learning.md

 At the prestigious King’s College London, from January 2022 to January 2023, I was engrossed in cutting-edge research centered on Few-shot Learning, a subdomain of machine learning focusing on the capability of models to learn from a limited amount of data.
 My role as a researcher allowed me to dive into the challenges of text generation—a field where the articulation of coherent and contextually relevant narratives from structured data, like tables, is the prime objective.

+## Highlight

+- In academic research, pre-training models such as T5, GPT2, Bart, etc are used to generate Table to Text generation by Few-shot Learning and memory is utilized to store pre-training knowledge and training instance selection is used to improve training performance and achieve higher performance.

+- Pre-trained models are trained and tested using books, songs and other public datasets, evaluated and optimized using BLEU-4, ROUGE-4 and other methods.
 ## Related Work

 ### Employing Advanced Pre-trained Models: